anthropic-experimental/sandbox-runtime/README.md

 **Key capabilities:**

 - **Network restrictions**: Control which hosts/domains can be accessed via HTTP/HTTPS and other protocols
-- **Filesystem restrictions**: Control which files/directories can be read/written (defaulting to allowing writes to the current working directory)
+- **Filesystem restrictions**: Control which files/directories can be read/written
 - **Unix socket restrictions**: Control access to local IPC sockets
 - **Violation monitoring**: On macOS, tap into the system's sandbox violation log store for real-time alerts